Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Base station in its enclosure

 The far more interesting piece of hardware is the garden base station.
 Its job is to read a moisture sensor to monitor soil conditions, and to send this information by radio to the base station.
-The garden base station seems alive.
+The garden base station seems alive in some ways.
 It operates on its own, powered by sunlight, like the plants alongside it in the garden.

 The entire point of the project is to monitor soil moisture, so the moisture sensor is the heart of the device.
 I’m using the same capacitative sensor as in the Plant133 project.
 Andreas Spiess compares this and other sensors in one of his well made YouTube videos.
 A similar project, described in this blog post, has a good write-up on how to calibrate this sensor.